How to Prepare for an Accounting Job Interview

 First Impressions and Professionalism

-Dress for the role and company culture.
-Aim to be slightly more formal than the expected day-to-day environment.
-Smile, maintain eye contact, and practice a confident handshake if in person.
-For virtual interviews, position the camera at eye level, keep your background uncluttered, and ensure good lighting.
+Dress for the role and company culture; if in doubt, choose slightly more formal.
+Smile, maintain eye contact and practise a confident handshake if in-person.
+For virtual interviews, position the camera at eye-level, keep your background uncluttered and ensure good lighting.

 Opening Strong: The First Two Minutes Matter

-Start with your 90-second fit statement: a clear, crisp summary of who you are, what you bring, and why you want the role.
-This sets the context for the rest of the conversation and steers the interviewer toward your strengths.
+Start with your 90-second fit statement: a clear, crisp summary of who you are, what you bring and why you want the role.
+This sets context for the rest of the conversation and steers the interviewer toward your strengths.

 Handling Technical Questions Under Pressure

-When faced with a complex technical prompt, pause briefly to organize your thoughts.
-Use a structured approach: restate the question, outline steps, and execute.
-If you don’t know an exact number or detail, explain how you would find it and the assumptions you’d make — interviewers appreciate logical thinking.
+When faced with a complex technical prompt, pause briefly to organise your thoughts.
+Use a structured approach: restate the question, outline steps, then execute.
+If you don’t know an exact number or detail, explain how you would find it and the assumptions you’re making—interviewers appreciate logical thinking.

-Keep responses to behavioral questions focused and outcome-driven.
+Keep responses focused and outcome-driven.
 Quantify results when possible.
-If a question asks for multiple examples, offer a succinct example and ask if they’d like another, keeping control of time and relevance.
+If a question asks for multiple examples, offer one succinct example and ask if they’d like another, to keep control of time and relevance.

 Asking Smart Questions

 Prepare three questions that demonstrate business acumen and curiosity.
 Avoid questions about salary in the first meeting unless the interviewer brings it up.
-Good examples: “What financial priorities will this role support in the next 12 months?” or “What controls or processes do you see as most critical to improve?”
+For example: “What financial priorities will this role support in the next 12 months?” or “What controls or processes do you see as most critical to improve?”

 Virtual Interview Nuances